Theresa Cheung (author): Writing career

 Cheung's early books, written as ‘Theresa Francis-Cheung’, were health-focussed and included The PCOS Diet Book (Thorsons, 2002) and Pregnancy Weight Management (Adams Media, 2000).

 She is best known for her wide range of New Age books covering dream interpretation, the paranormal, and spirituality.
 These include the Sunday Times bestselling titles An Angel Called My Name (Harper Element, 2008), An Angel Healed Me (Simon & Schuster UK, 2010), and The Dream Dictionary from A to Z (also published under the title The A to Z Dream Dictionary).
 A companion book, The Dream Cure: How Recalling Your Dreams Can Heal Your Life (HarperCollins/Thorsons), was released in August 2024.
 Other books include The Element Encyclopedia of Birthdays (Harper Element, 2007) and The Premonition Code (Watkins Publishing, 2018), written with cognitive neuroscientist Dr. Julia Mossbridge.

-In 2025, Cheung will publish The Akashic Records through Octopus, Hachette and Dreaming of Your Future: Unlock the Precognitive Secrets of Your Mind through Llewellyn.
+In 2025, Cheung published The Akashic Records through Octopus, Hachette and Dreaming of Your Future: Unlock the Precognitive Secrets of Your Mind through Llewellyn..
+In September 2025, her debut novel, Nightborn, was published.
+In February 2026, she published Your Twin Flame Journey through Godsfield, Octopus, Hachette.
+Extreme Dreaming is scheduled for publication by Godsfield Press in October 2026.

+Her forthcoming books for 2027 include Invisible Strings, published by Findhorn Press, The Power of Solitude, published by Godsfield Press, It's a Sign, also published by Godsfield Press, and Between Worlds: The Seven Spiritual Lessons of Dementia, published by New World Library.

 Media career

 Cheung has written for numerous UK-based and international magazines, including Cosmopolitan, Good Housekeeping, Red, Grazia, Heat, Glamour, Vice and Bustle.
 She is also a media commentator on subjects including dream decoding, spirituality, and astrology, for TV, radio, and national newspapers including Fox 32 Chicago, the Daily Mail, Daily Express, and Sunday Mirror.

 She is British daytime programme This Morning's regular dream decoder and hosts spiritual podcast White Shores.
+Since September 2025, Cheung has hosted a weekly show, The Healing Power of Your Dreams, on UK Health Radio.

+In August 2026, Cheung was appointed Festival Programmer for the Mind Body Spirit Festival, joining former Hello! deputy editor Alexandra Wilby as part of the festival's new programming team.
+The pair are responsible for curating speakers, stages and content across its live events and digital platforms.

 Cheung also collaborates with The Institute of Noetic Sciences.